NHC Welcomes New Executive Director

 Where competitor auctions may have a single guitar, The Great Guitar Auction boasted 15.
-The "Great" in its name definately lived up to its billing.
+The "Great" in its name definitely lived up to its billing.

-Professional auctioneer Justine Rhinehart ("Doc" to his friends), commanded the stage getting maximum milage (dollars) out of each auction item.
-The battle to covent one (or more) of the star adorned autographed guitars turned to a competetive "I gotta have that" environment with New Horizons being the altimate winner in each case.
+Professional auctioneer Justine Rhinehart ("Doc" to his friends), commanded the stage getting maximum mileage (dollars) out of each auction item.
+The battle to convent one (or more) of the star adorned autographed guitars turned to a competitive "I gotta have that" environment with New Horizons being the ultimate winner in each case.

 New Horizons Corporation would like to acknowledge and thank Nossi College of Art faculty and students of for their artistic expertise in the creation of the Great Guitar Auction event posters, tickets, and program booklets.